Bruce D. Porter

-Bruce Douglas Porter (September 18, 1952 – December 28, 2016) was a political scientist, university professor, and general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Bruce Douglas Porter (September 18, 1952 – December 28, 2016) was an American political scientist, university professor, and general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Biography

 Porter was born in Albuquerque, New Mexico and attended Brigham Young University (BYU).
 He was a recipient of the David O. McKay scholarship.
 Porter married Susan H. Porter on February 2, 1977, in the Washington D.C.
 Temple.
 They are the parents of four children.
 His wife later became a counselor and president in the LDS Church's Primary General Presidency.

 Porter attended Harvard University and received a doctoral degree in political science emphasizing Russian affairs.
 He spent a summer in the Soviet Union as an exchange student during his doctoral program.
 He worked for the federal government on the United States Senate Committee on Armed Services and as executive director of the U.S. Board for International Broadcasting.
 He worked for two years for the Northrop Corporation and worked from 1990 to 1993 as the Bradley Senior Research Fellow at the Olin Institute for Strategic Studies at Harvard University.
 He later taught political science at BYU.
 Porter was 6'7" tall and was known for his 'self-deprecating manner and penchant for compassion'.